yuvrajvirk/CalibrationLLMsCodeSummaries/README.md

 This repository stores code to replicate experiments in the paper [Calibration of Large Language Models on Code Summarization](https://arxiv.org/pdf/2404.19318) (FSE 2025).

-Data and some results files are omitted due to their large size.
+Data is omitted due to large size.
 All data is accessible at: https://zenodo.org/records/11646569

 If you have difficulty working with the code or need additional details, let me know: yuvivirk344 at gmail dot com